jd-fillmore/infused-agency/posts/indoor-activities-niagara-falls-on.md

 ## IMAX Theatre Niagara Falls: Watch a Big Movie

 Have you ever seen a movie on a screen as tall as a building?
 At the IMAX Theatre, you can!
 They show a cool movie about Niagara Falls called "Niagara: Miracles, Myths & Magic."
 It's like seeing the falls up close, even when you're inside!
+It's one of the best indoor activities in Niagara Falls, Ontario.

 ## Niagara Parks Butterfly Conservatory: See Pretty Butterflies